 Among the most important competencies of the Council are: preparation and adoption of bylaws, i.e. rulebooks; reporting on its own and the work of the inspection authorities; adoption of programs for interactive training for obtaining a license for inspector, for exam for obtaining a license for inspector – general part and for generic trainings of inspectors; developing policies for managing the performance of inspectors, creating a single framework for the development and management of inspectors; handling complaints from individuals and legal entities related to the work of the inspection authorities and / or the subjects of inspection supervision; conducting generic trainings for inspectors; issuing and revoking licenses for inspectors; issuing an order for performing a single and joint extraordinary inspection supervision; submitting proposals for dismissal of the director of the inspection authority, for initiating disciplinary proceedings against the head of the inspection authority, as well as an initiative for determining the disciplinary responsibility of the inspector; establishing and maintaining registers and information system for managing inspection supervision; coordination of the work of the inspection authorities.

 The council is composed of a president and six members for separate areas.
-They have a term of four years, with the right to one more appointment.
-The current composition of the Council of Inspection Authorities consists of:
+They have a four-year term, entitled to another choice.
+The current composition of the Inspection Council consists of: